Neighborhood board sends letter to FAA, requesting tour helicopter ban over Kailua

 Additionally, the board wants tour helicopters to voluntarily stop overflights of densely populated areas of Kailua, and to modify their flight paths so that all tours are not concentrated over one neighborhood.

-Hicks had said in an earlier interview that the matter of regulating helicopters over Kailua has become more of a safety issue than a noise and nuisance issues.
+Hicks had said in an earlier interview that the matter of regulating helicopters over Kailua has become more of a safety issue than a noise and nuisance issue.

 “I think that the resolution accurately reflects what people in Kailua are asking for,” he said in an earlier interview.